 Longjing tea was considered as Gong Cha or Imperial tea in the Qing dynasty.
-The legend that the Emperor Qianlong was presented with a cup of tea during his visit to West Lake, he was so impressed by the longjing tea that conferred it special imperial status.
-Another legend about emperor Qianlong is that during his visit to Hu Gong temple under the Lion Peak Mountain(Shi Feng Shan), his mother was ill and he returned to Beijing with his picked tea leaves, and brewed for her.
+The legend that Emperor Qianlong was presented with a cup of tea during his visit to West Lake, he was so impressed by the Longjing tea that conferred it special imperial status.
+Another legend about Emperor Qianlong is that during his visit to Hu Gong Temple under the Lion Peak Mountain(Shi Feng Shan), his mother was ill and he returned to Beijing with his picked tea leaves and brewed for her.
 His mother felt better after drinking the tea.
 Qianlong was so happy that he praised the tea as tribute.
-Afterwards, the tea became more famous.
+Afterward, the tea became more famous.

 Longjing tea benefits:

-The nutrition contained in every two grams of Longjing Tea are total of 21 calories, 10 miligrams of sodium, 3 grams of total carbs, and 1 gram of dietary fiber.
+The nutrition contained in every two grams of Longjing Tea is a total of 21 calories, 10 milligrams of sodium, 3 grams of total carbs, and 1 gram of dietary fiber.

-Xihu Longjing tea has rich antioxidant content.
-The tea contains vitamin C, amino acids, caffeine, fluorine and has one of the highest concentrations of catechins, as most finer Chinese green teas.
-So the longjing tea has many health benefits.
+Longjing tea has rich antioxidant content.
+The tea contains vitamin C, amino acids, caffeine, fluorine and has one of the highest concentrations of catechins, like most finer Chinese green teas.
+So the Longjing tea has many health benefits.

 Antioxidants can help to burn fat inside our body, food experts found that Longjing Tea has the highest amount of antioxidants, which is called catechins.
-This catechins mixed with the caffeine contained in Longjing Tea, and it can increase the metabolism and burn fat even faster than any other green tea.
-So longjing tea is good for weight loss.
+This catechin mixed with the caffeine contained in Longjing Tea, and it can increase the metabolism and burn fat even faster than any other green tea.
+So Longjing tea is good for weight loss.

 Stress and Anxiety

-Longjing Tea contains amino acid called L-Theanine, which is a known substance, help to counter the stimulant effects of the caffeine in the tea, then help us to relax and reduce anxiety.
+Longjing Tea contains an amino acid called L-Theanine, which is a known substance, helps to counter the stimulant effects of the caffeine in the tea, then helps us to relax and reduce anxiety.

-Rugular sips of the longjing tea will help you to avoid heart-related diseases.
+Regular sips of the Longjing tea will help you to avoid heart-related diseases.
 This tea can help lower blood pressure, keep cholesterol levels under control, prevent atherosclerosis and lower the risk of heart attack, stroke, and coronary heart disease.

-Longjing tea can help control the blood sugar levels, so it is a good tea for those who has diabetes or with a family history of diabetes.
+Longjing tea can help control blood sugar levels, so it is a good tea for those who have diabetes or with a family history of diabetes.

-The tea contains fluoride and several other minerals, which can aid in reducing formation of dental plaques and tooth decay occurring due to a bacterial infection.
-So drinking longjing tea regularly can help protect dental health.
+The tea contains fluoride and several other minerals, which can aid in reducing the formation of dental plaques and tooth decay occurring due to a bacterial infection.
+So drinking Longjing tea regularly can help protect dental health.

 The catechins in green tea can help prevent viral hepatitis and liver tumors according to some studies.
-Specially, it is good for those who love drinking wine.
+Especially, it is good for those who love drinking wine.